titilda/appunti/Parallel Computing/index.md

 The **pack** pattern (opposite of **unpack**) is used to remove unused space from a sequence to reduce memory consumption.

+Parallel pack works by creating a mask of `1`s and `0`s where `1` means that the element is present and must be kept.
+After that, the mask undergo a pass of prefix sum (scan with addition operator) to get an array of incremental indices to feed into a scatter.

+Unpack works in the opposite way: given the mask, the prefix sum is computed and the input (sequentially indexed) is written into the output (indexed by the prefix sum).

+**split** (opposite of **unsplit**) is a variation of pack that puts all the `1` elements on one side and all the other on another side.

+**bin** is just split but with more than 2 categories (there are multiple masks and prefix sums).

+**expand** is just map but can produce an arbitrary number of output elements for each input element.

 The **pipeline** pattern is used to move data between tasks exactly as it sounds.

 The **geometric decomposition** pattern is used to split data into smaller subproblems based off the geometry of the input data.
 May be **overlapping** or **not overlapping**.

 The **gather** pattern is used to read some data given the list of positions to read from.
 Opposite of **scatter** (which may result in race contitions).

+**shift**, **zip** and **unzip** are variations of gather.

+As scatter performs multiple writes, collisions may happen.
+In this case we must choose between a number of rules to handle them. **atomic scatter** chooses randomly the final value; **permutation scatter** gives an error in case of collision (and the output is a pure permutation of the input); **merge scatter** reduces the values causing a collision into a single value using a provided associative and commutative operator; **priority scatter** uses the priority of the element to be written (usually using the input index from which the element is coming);

 ### Other patterns